 In the case of burglary, vandalism or a domestic dispute, tenants need to know that they should contact the police first.
 For fire or a carbon monoxide leak, tenants should call the fire department immediately.

-All the best planning in the world won’t help without regular trial runs.
+All the best planning in the world won’t help without regular trial runs for emergency procedures you might have to do at home.
 Consult your landlord about doing practice drills that follow an emergency preparedness plan.
 Local government offices may have requirements or recommendations on how often your type of residential housing should hold drills.
 Contact your nearest fire department for details.

 You can do your part as a resident to prepare yourself for emergency and to alert your property manager about the importance of being prepared.
 That means requesting information needed to handle a variety of urgent situations, which will help protect everyone involved.